nandosola/abbatia/_tabellae/refectorium/2025/2025-04-25-de-audacia-fera.md

 - That the true power lies hidden inside you.
 - That the material world resists you but can be reshaped by your will.
 - That salvation is found by unlocking secret potentials within.
+- That the microcosm (your soul) mirrors and can command the macrocosm (the world).

 Similarly, Nietzsche's ethics of the _Übermensch_ taught that good and evil are dead, and that true strength is the self's ability to will its own destiny without apology.
 Thus, modern self-help movements are not merely secular: they are deeply spiritual counterfeits, offering a false transcendence through self-worship, rather than humble reception of grace.
 Against these illusions, Catholic faith stands firm: